 The parking brake must be ON to start the engine.
-It must also be ON to keep the engine running if the operator leaves the seat.
+It must also be ON and the traction levers must be in neuetral to keep the engine running if the operator leaves the seat.
 The parking brake must be OFF to keep the engine running when a traction lever is moved out of neutral lock.